akshaychavan7/Lease-Buddy/backend/spacy/README.md

 ## Training Data

-The model was fine-tuned on a dataset of lease agreements and rental contracts, including:
+The model was fine-tuned on a dataset of lease agreements and rental contracts.
-- Residential lease agreements
-- Commercial lease contracts
-- Rental agreements
-- Various document formats (PDF, DOCX, HTML)

 ## Evaluation Results